crocs-muni/usable-cert-validation/_guides/gnutls_crl.md

     dist_points_index++;
 }

-/* Server's certificate hos not a single CRL distribution point entry */ if (dist_points_index == 0)
+/* Server's certificate has not a single CRL distribution point entry */ if (dist_points_index == 0)
 {
     fprintf(stderr, "Cannot use CRL revocation, no CRLs defined in CRL distribution points in server's certificate!\n");